Zohair-coder/drexel-scraper/README.md

 Scrapes data from the Drexel term master schedule and outputs a JSON file.

 Currently, the scraper only supports scraping the term master schedule for the summer term for the CCI college.
+You can, however, choose to modify these settings at your own risk by changing the `year`, `quarter`, and `college` variables in `config.py`.

 ## Installation